Webpage created: July 01, 2018

 Early in the 19th century he joined the Royal Marine Light Infantry and served for 21 years, retiring as band sergeant.

 In 1910 he married Miss Mabel Evelyn Willcocks at Truro.

 After leaving the Royal Marine Band he became musical director of the band at the Bedford Street restaurant of Messrs C A and W Goodbody Limited.
-After over 20 years he gave up that position to organise musical events at the Bandstand on Plymouth Hoe and at the Boots' Cafe and for various other organisations.
+After over 20 years he gave up that position to organise musical events at the Bandstand on Plymouth Hoe, at the Boots' Cafe and for various other organisations.

-For the last three years of his life he was director of music at the Lockyer Hotel, Lockyer Street, Plymouth, and he and his wife lived at 46 Farringdon Road, Saint Jude's, Plymouth.
+For the last three years of his life he was director of music at the Lockyer Hotel, Lockyer Street, Plymouth, and he and his wife lived at 46 Farringdon Road, Mount Gould, Plymouth.

-Mr Stanton Thomas Stanley Wicks passed away at the Prince of Wales' Hospital, Greenbank, Plymouth, on Friday January 12th 1945, after suffering a stroke the previous day.
+Mr Stanton Thomas Stanley Wicks passed away at the Prince of Wales's Hospital, Greenbank, Plymouth, on Friday January 12th 1945, after suffering a stroke the previous day.
 He was buried at Efford Cemetery on January 16th 1945, where he was joined by his widow on November 1st 1979.
 His two sons were both serving in the forces.